Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: Proof of Theorem Proof of Theorem 2.4

-The following lemma is an important tool to transform bialternant formulas into Jacobi-Trudi type formulas; the proof can be found in \cite[Lemma 7.2]{nASMDPP}.
-The lemma involves complete symmetry functions also of negative degree, which are defined as follows.
+The following lemma is an important tool to transform bialternant formulas into Jacobi--Trudi-type formulas; the proof can be found in \cite[Lemma 7.2]{nASMDPP}.
+The lemma involves \emph{complete homogeneous symmetric functions} $h_k$ also of negative degree~$k$, which are defined as follows: